-Ideally, electronic copy will be submitted, to Senior Tutor Deacon Lawrence Klimecki deaconlawrence@pontifex.university
+An electronic copy will be submitted to Senior Tutor Dr. Lucy Knouse at laknouse77@gmail.com

 §3.
-Pontifex College: Graduate Admissions Process for the M.Ed, and the Ed.D programs.
+Pontifex College: Graduate Admissions Process for the M.CEd., and the D.CEd. programs

 Graduate admissions decisions are made on a rolling basis throughout the year.
 There is no deadline for applications.
 Applications are evaluated after submission of all required documents and an interview via videoconferencing.